dimanikulin/dimanikulin/content/WhereToPublish.md

 Emoji Credibility Indicator Guide
 Give Shout Out to People on Twitter
 Townhall Mode: Anyone Can Comment : On or Off
-TL;DR it might generate wrong TL;DR basing on part of text but not whole publication First Seen At - Only for republished stories it provides full review - up to one week.
+TL;DR it might generate wrong TL;DR It generated basing on part of text but not whole publication First Seen At - Only for republished stories it provides full review - up to one week.
 I tried 3 times without success, reason for rejection: too small, not actual, not worked links and spelling errors, it is imposible to discuss problem right on the platform, I recieved emails and could you reply back.